grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 `otelcol.receiver.otlp` component:
 - Open the doc for the [otelcol.receiver.otlp](https://grafana.com/docs/alloy/latest/reference/components/otelcol/otelcol.receiver.otlp/) component
-- Find the default port for grpc and set its endpoint equal to it.
+- Find the default port for grpc and set its endpoint equal to it
-- Find the default port for http and set its endpoint equal to it.
+- Find the default port for http and set its endpoint equal to it
-- Using the `output` block, send the traces to the input of the `otelcol.processor.batch` component we will define next.
+- Using the `output` block, send the traces to the input of the `otelcol.processor.batch` component we will define next

 `otecol.processor.batch` component:
-- The batch processor will batch spans until a batch size or a timeout is met, before sending those batches on to another component.
+- The batch processor will batch spans until a batch size or a timeout is met, before sending those batches on to another component
-- Configure it to batch minimum 1000 spans, up to 2000 spans, or until 2 seconds have elapsed.
+- Configure it to batch minimum 1000 spans, up to 2000 spans, or until 2 seconds have elapsed
-- Using the `output` block, send the batched traces to the input of the `otelcol.exporter.otlp` component we will define next.
+- Using the `output` block, send the batched traces to the input of the `otelcol.exporter.otlp` component we will define next

 `otelcol.exporter.otlp` component:
 - Using the `client` block, export batches of spans to a local instance of Tempo
-- The Tempo url is "http://tempo:4317".
+- The Tempo url is "http://tempo:4317"

 <img width="1874" height="1054" alt="image" src="https://github.com/user-attachments/assets/f673aa97-192c-466a-8775-00bcf2d7d652" />